-This month we spoke to Life Works' Clinical and Therapy Services Manager, Steve Clarke, about burnout - an increasingly worrying issue in GPs as well as patients.
-He offers advice on the best ways to manage this condition, the importance of supporting yourself as well as your patients, and spotting the signs and symptoms.
+This month we spoke to Life Works' Clinical and Therapy Services Manager, Steve Clarke (fdSc, MSc), about burnout - an increasingly worrying issue in GPs as well as patients.
+He offers advice on the best ways to manage this condition, seek burnout treatment, the importance of supporting yourself as well as your patients, and spotting the signs and symptoms.

-Steve specialises in burnout, stress and other mood disorders at Life Works, a Priory site which treats burnout as a co-occurring mental health condition to addictions or eating disorders.
+Steve specialises in burnout, stress and other mood disorders at Life Works, a Priory site which offers burnout treatment as a co-occurring mental health condition to addictions or eating disorders.

 What is the difference between stress and burnout?